barotto/IBMulator/README.md

   you connect to BBSes behind Telnet servers.
 * `conn_timeout`: a timeout in seconds after which the modem will hang during the dialing process when the remote host won't respond.
-* `warmup_delay`: drop all network traffic for a short period after answering a call (reportedly some games need this).
+* `warmup_delay`: drop all incoming and outgoing traffic for a short period after answering a call.
+This is to simulate real modem behavior where the first packet is usually bad (extra data in the buffer from connecting, noise, random nonsense).
+  Some games are known to break without this (eg: 688 Attack Sub).
 * `connect_code`: numeric result code after a successful connect.
-Some games need this set to a specific number (usually 10), otherwise keep it to `auto`.
+Some games might need this set to a specific number (10), otherwise keep it to `auto`.
+* `echo_on`: echo is enabled after a reset (default: yes).
+* `handshake`: enable a fake handshake after a connection; if sound effects are enabled the characteristic sound will be played.
+It serves no real purpose other than allowing for sound effects.

 IBMulator can also play tones and other sounds.
-See the `[soundfx]` section to configure sounds.
+See the `[soundfx]` section in ibmulator.ini to enable and configure sound effects.

 To "dial" a BBS: